taharachedi/Algorithms-Problem-Solving-Level-1/23 - Circle Described Around an Arbitrary Trian/README.md

 ## 🌟 Features
 - **📥 User-Friendly Input:** Guides you to enter the three side lengths (`a`, `b`, `c`) of your triangle.
-- **📐 Accurate Calculations:** Uses Heron's formula to determine the area of the circle circumscribing the triangle.
+- **📐 Accurate Calculations:** Uses Heron's formula to determine the area of the circle that circumscribes the triangle.
 - **📊 Clear Output:** Displays the calculated area of the circle directly, ensuring an easy-to-read result.

 ---